dkelly255/fitness-app/README.md

 # Credits
 ## General Credits
-- The Ecommerce store functionality, including the checkout, shopping bag and product listings and profile functionality are based on the Code Insitute Boutique Ado Lessons
+- The Ecommerce store functionality, including the checkout, shopping bag and product listings and profile functionality are based on the Code Institute Boutique Ado Lessons

 ## Content
 - The mission statement & context used for the `About Us` page is taken from [My Protein](https://www.myprotein.ie/about-us.list)